prdm0/ropenblas/README.md

 Some of the reasons why it is convenient to link [**R**](https://www.r-project.org/) language to the use of [**BLAS**](http://www.netlib.org/blas/) optimized alternatives can be found [**here**](https://csantill.github.io/RPerformanceWBLAS/).
 Several other [**benchmarks**](https://en.wikipedia.org/wiki/Benchmarking) that point to improved computing performance by considering the library [**OpenBLAS**](https://www.openblas.net/) can be found on the internet.

+The ropenblas package, by `rcompiler()` function is also useful if you want to install different versions of the [**R**](https://www.r-project.org/) language.
+The different versions, specified by the user of the [**R**](https://www.r-project.org/) language, will be compiled and will also be linked to the [**OpenBLAS**](https://www.openblas.net/) library.
+If you want to switch between compiled versions of the [**R**](https://www.r-project.org/) language, no compilation is needed anymore.
+This allows you to avoid having to get your hands dirty with tedious operating system settings, regardless of your GNU/Linux distribution.
+Another great use of the `rcompiler()` function is that you will not be dependent on updating your GNU/Linux distribution repositories and you can always have the latest version of the [**R**](https://www.r-project.org/) language.

+The use of the ropenblas package will return warnings that help you proceed with the use of the functions.
+If your internet is not working or if any dependency on the operating system is not present, the package will let you know.

 ## Dependencies

 You must install the following dependencies on your operating system (Linux):